MicrosoftDocs/fabric-docs/docs/get-started/fabric-home.md

 ### Remove icons from the nav pane

-You can delete icons from the nav pane for product you don't think you need.
+You can delete icons from the nav pane for products you don't think you need.
 You can always add them back later.

 - To remove an icon, right-click the icon and select **Unpin**.